Description

 Species in our Shade Wildflower Mix:

-Rocket Larkspur – (Delphinium consolida) Spikes of striking cobalt blue, pink or white spurred flowers will brighten gardens in the mid to late summer.
+Rocket Larkspur – (Delphinium consolida) Spikes of striking cobalt blue, pink or white spurred flowers will brighten gardens mid to late summer.
 These naturalized annuals are vigorous growers with prolific blooms towering over feathery foliage.

-Chinese Forget-Me-Not – (Cynoglossum amabile) Hardy, bushy plants with greyish-green, pointed leaves and clumps of extremely-bright, blue flowers.
+Chinese Forget-Me-Not – (Cynoglossum amabile) Hardy, bushy plants with greyish-green, pointed leaves and clumps of extremely bright, blue flowers.

 Candytuft – (Iberis umbellata) Candytuft is an easy-to-grow introduced wildflower with clusters of tiny, deep pink, violet to white flowers and fragrant.
 The foliage is deep green and glossy growing close to the ground.

-Mountain Garland – This showy California native is often found in woodland areas where the quick-growing mass of pink flowers is sure to catch the eye.
+Mountain Garland – (Clarkia unguiculata) This showy California native is often found in woodland areas where the quick-growing mass of pink flowers is sure to catch the eye.
 The ruffled flowers in shades of pink to reddish-purple are displayed along leafed, waxy stems.

 Zones: 2-8